-(a) Front Loaded Garages.
+Front Loaded Garages.

-(1) Front loaded garage shall be located a minimum of four feet behind the front line of the livable area of the house.
-A covered or uncovered porch shall not be considered a livable area of a house.
+(1) Front loaded garage shall be located a minimum of four feet behind the shall not be considered a livable area of a house.

-Garage doors shall not exceed forty-five percent (45%) of the width of the house frontage.
+Garage doors shall not exceed forty-five percent (45%) of the width of the (2) house frontage.
 Where more than a standards two-car front loaded garage is provided, the additional garage bay(s) shall be offset from and architecturally designed to appear separate and distinct from the two-car front loaded garage and the garage doors shall not exceed fifty percent (50%) of the width of the house frontage.